Adobe marks Flash for death. Prepare to be released

 - Edge: The newest version of Microsoft's browser uses a click-to-run option that asks if you want to run Flash on a website, a policy that will continue through mid-2018.
 The company's older Internet Explorer browser won't give you any grief.
 In mid-2018, Edge will be more aggressive about requiring you to authorize Flash.
 In 2019, Microsoft will disable Flash by default, and by the end of 2020, Microsoft will disable it completely in both browsers.

-- Safari: Starting last year, Apple's Safari started blocking Flash from running.
+- Safari: Last year, Apple's Safari started blocking Flash from running.
 If you really want it, you can re-enable it on websites that offer to download Flash, an action Safari notices and that will give you an offer to run Flash for the site.

 Facebook, which hosts lots of Flash-based games, urged programmers to get with the program so ordinary folks don't have to suffer through any of these problems.
 "While games built in Flash will run on Facebook until the end of 2020, we strongly advise developers to follow the timelines set by browsers," Facebook said in a blog post.